bacontime/rpg/tweakedunits.md

     - half/2/12
 - bell
     - quarter bell
-    - alfric gets uop at second bell, mizuki at third, verity at fourth, dawn around first
+    - alfric and zuki show up at the pub at second bell, mizuki at third, verity at fourth, dawn around first
+    - (pub opens at noon, so if verity gets up at noon, she can't start working right at open, but Verity starts playing at noon, so...)
     - market opens at third bell
     - fric wants to dungeon at sixth. that's how long isra waits too
     - kitchen shuts down at ninth bell